 First, you should Check if Elementor is failing to load on just a particular page or a site wide issue.
 Try loading Elementor on different pages to narrow down the problem.

 If the issue is just on a particular page, chances are the culprit is a Shortcode.
 If that is the case, revert to using WordPress editor and remove the WordPress Shortcode.

 Over the years, we encountered some really badly written Shortcodes embedded into WordPress Themes.
 If removing the Shortcode is not ideal, try updating the Plugin or Theme associated with it.
 But if the issue occurs site wide, try the following.

 Check Hosting Compatibility

 As described here, the simple explanation to the problem could be just a lack of allocated memory.
 Check Elementor > System Info tab and increase memory allocated to PHP.
 Furthermore, this error should be apparent the moment Elementor is installed, updated and used for the first time.
-Especially the recent update to Elementor 2.4.1 did seem to require more allocated memory.
+Especially the recent update to Elementor 2.4.1 and above did seem to require more allocated memory.